Dismissal of James Comey: Scholars

 A report published by the Brookings Institution in October 2017 raised the question of obstruction of justice in the dismissal of Comey, stating that Trump, by himself or conspiring with subordinates, may have "attempted to impede the investigations of Michael Flynn and Russian interference in the 2016 presidential election".
 The report put aside the subject of impeachment pending the outcome of the 2017 Special Counsel investigation by Robert Mueller.

 Legal experts are divided as to whether Trump's alleged request that Comey end the investigation can be considered obstruction of justice.
 Jens David Ohlin of Cornell University Law School and Jonathan Turley of George Washington University have argued that the request does not neatly fit into any of the practices commonly considered to fall under the obstruction of justice statute.
 Michael Gerhardt of the University of North Carolina at Chapel Hill and Julie O'Sullivan of the Georgetown University Law Center argued that it is hard to prove that Trump had an intent to obstruct the investigation.
 Harvard law professor Alan Dershowitz said that "it's a very, very high bar to get over obstruction of justice for a president."
 Harvard law professor Jack Goldsmith noted that it was implausible to indict a sitting president, noting that "the remedy for a criminal violation would be impeachment" instead.
-Erwin Chereminsky of University of California, Irvine School of Law, have argued that it was obstruction of justice.
+Erwin Chereminsky of the University of California, Irvine School of Law, has argued that it was obstruction of justice.

 Noah Feldman of Harvard University noted that the alleged request could be grounds for impeachment.
 University of Texas law professor Stephen Vladeck said that it was reasonable for people to "start talking about obstruction".
 Harvard law professor Alex Whiting said that Trump's actions were "very close to obstruction of justice ... but still isn't conclusive".
 Christopher Slobogin of Vanderbilt University Law School said that a "viable case" could be made but that it was weak.
 John Dean, former White House Counsel to Richard Nixon, called the memo about the private conversation with President Trump concerning the Flynn investigation a "smoking gun" and noted that "good intentions do not erase criminal intent".